-Fraud: means an intentional deception or misrepresentation made by a person with the knowledge that the deception could result in some unauthorized benefit to themself or some other person.
-It includes any act that constitutes fraud under applicable Federal or State Law.
+Fraud means an intentional deception or misrepresentation made by a person with the knowledge that the deception could result in some unauthorized benefit to themself or some other person.
+It includes any act that constitutes fraud under applicable federal or state law.
 (42 CFR § 455.2)

-Waste: means health care spending that can be eliminated without reducing the quality of care.
+Waste means health care spending that can be eliminated without reducing the quality of care.
 Quality waste includes overuse, underuse, and ineffective use.
 Inefficiency waste includes redundancy, delays, and unnecessary process complexity.
-An example would be the attempt to obtain reimbursement for items or services where there was no intent to deceive or misrepresent, however the outcome resulted in poor or inefficient billing methods (e.g. coding) causing unnecessary costs to State and Federal health care programs.
+An example would be the attempt to obtain reimbursement for items or services where there was no intent to deceive or misrepresent, however the outcome resulted in poor or inefficient billing methods (e.g., coding) causing unnecessary costs to state and federal health care programs.

-Abuse: means Provider practices that are inconsistent with sound fiscal, business, or medical practices, and result in unnecessary costs to State and Federal health care programs, or in reimbursement for services that are not medically necessary or that fail to meet professionally recognized standards for health care.
-It also includes recipient practices that result in unnecessary cost to State and Federal health care programs.
-(42 CFR § 455.2)
+Abuse means Provider practices that are inconsistent with sound fiscal, business or medical practices and result in unnecessary costs to state and federal health care programs or in reimbursement for services that are not medically necessary or that fail to meet professionally recognized standards for health care.
+It also includes recipient practices that result in unnecessary costs to state and federal health care programs (42 CFR § 455.2).

-Examples of Fraud, Waste, and Abuse by a Provider
+Examples of fraud, waste and abuse by a provider